daaimpathan/MASTERY-AI-V2/README.md

 ## 📞 Support

-For support, email support@mastery.ai or open an issue on GitHub.
+For support, email daaimpathan@gmail.com or open an issue on GitHub.

 ---